pinot-contrib/pinot-docs/configuration-reference/functions/distinctcountbitmapmv.md

 # DISTINCTCOUNTBITMAPMV

 Returns the count of distinct row values in a group.
-This function is accurate for INT or dictionary encoded column, but approximate for other cases where hash codes are used in distinct counting and there may be hash collision.
+This function is accurate for an INT or dictionary encoded column, but approximate for other cases where hash codes are used in distinct counting and there may be hash collision.

 ## Signature